iam-inath/iam-inath/README.md

 <img src="https://i.ibb.co/BwdP2wp/githubanner-Copy.jpg" alt="Nathan Katshi working from home" border="0">

-Nathan is a dedicated Front-End Engineer and Network Automation Engineer, passionate about leveraging technologies to create intuitive and engaging user experiences.
-With a strong network administration and systems engineering foundation, he excels in combining strategic thinking, effective communication, and technical expertise to deliver robust solutions.
+Nathan is a dedicated Front-End and Network Automation Engineer who is passionate about leveraging technologies to create intuitive and engaging user experiences.
+With a strong foundation in network administration and systems engineering, he excels at combining strategic thinking, effective communication, and technical expertise to deliver robust solutions.

 As a Front-End Engineer, Nathan builds visually appealing and technically robust user interfaces that enhance user experiences.
-He also specializes in network automation and programmability as a Cisco DevNet Enthusiast, regularly sharing his insights through technical writing on both frontend development and network automation.
+He also specializes in network automation and programmability as a Cisco DevNet Enthusiast, regularly sharing his insights through technical writing on front-end development and network automation.

 Nathan began his tech journey in 2013, gaining invaluable skills in computer maintenance, network design, and systems engineering.
 In 2016, he was recognized as a Cisco NetRiders Top Talent in CCNA Routing and Switching.
 His transition into front-end development was driven by a desire to create impactful solutions and enhance user experiences.